 Before we take a deeper look into the benefits of project management apps, let’s first fully understand what it’s used for:

 A simple definition of a project management tool is that it is a specialised piece of software that improves productivity by streamlining all aspects of project planning.
 Usually in the form of a multi-user cloud based platform, this type of software can be used to assign tasks through task management features, as well as connect project stakeholders to the relevant information, and track the implementation, progress, and completion of a project.

 Project management refers to the process of systemising the scope, budget, and time management of a particular project.
 Understanding the project requirements, resource allocation, and the time and money required is key, but getting these project tasks to work seamlessly together can be a challenge.

-This is where the benefits of project management software really shine.
+This is where the benefits of project management packages really shine.
 Created to help organisations with project planning, time tracking, and monitoring project progress, project and task management tools are an important part of a company’s digital transformation strategy.
-Proven to be a cost-effective investment, the benefits of project management software can save businesses thousands each year that would otherwise be lost by mediocre project performance.
+Proven to be a cost-effective investment, the benefits of project management platforms can save businesses thousands each year that would otherwise be lost by mediocre project performance.